helium/HIP/0046-lorawan-netid-routing.md

 a NetID via a permissionless transaction.
 However, this is a direct violation of LoRaWAN Alliance requirements agreed by DeWi upon joining the LoRaWAN Alliance and receiving a LoRaWAN NetID allocation.
-Furthermore, bad actors could exploit this mechanism to harvest data from the Helium Network without even compensating hotspot operators.
+Furthermore, bad actors could exploit this mechanism to harvest data from the Helium Network without even compensating Hotspot operators.